Mitsuharu Misawa's championships and accomplishments

-This is a list of Japanese professional wrestler Mitsuharu Misawa's championships and accomplishments.
-Misawa (1962-2009) debuted for All Japan Pro Wrestling (AJPW) in 1981, and began work as the second incarnation of the Tiger Mask gimmick in 1984.
-He achieved some success as the character, but when he unmasked mid-match in May 1990, Misawa was pushed to the top of the company, and became one of AJPW's most decorated wrestlers of the 1990s.
-When he led a mass exodus to start his promotion Pro Wrestling Noah, he continued to have great success until his death in an in-ring accident.
-Misawa also received significant critical acclaim from domestic and international publications throughout his career.
+This is a list of championships and accomplishments of Japanese professional wrestler Mitsuharu Misawa (1962–2009).
+Misawa debuted for All Japan Pro Wrestling (AJPW) in 1981 and adopted the Tiger Mask persona in 1984.
+Though initially known for his high-flying style, Misawa gained prominence after unmasking in May 1990, which led to his elevation as one of AJPW's top stars throughout the 1990s.
+Following a split from AJPW, he founded Pro Wrestling Noah, where he continued his success until his death during an in-ring accident in 2009.
+Throughout his career, Misawa received widespread acclaim from fans, peers, and wrestling publications both in Japan and internationally.